 Most babies will crawl in their own time with their own style.
 It’s unlikely you will have to teach them, as they tend to teach themselves.

-Despite this, sometimes a bit of encouragement can go a long way and it’s fun for you and your baby to play together when he’s learning to crawl.
+Despite this, sometimes a bit of encouragement can go a long way and it’s fun for you and your baby to play together as you teach your baby to crawl.

 When does baby crawling start?